attack-theoRy/workout-tracker/README.md

 # Workout Tracker
- A burger logger created with MySQL, Node, Express and Handlebars
+ A workout tracker created with MySQL, Node, Express and Handlebars

 by Pirooz Wallace